gopal-sakshi/testing_backend/oo_javascript/1_basics/readMe.md

     startIndex > stopIndex; or
     startIndex > length of string
 - one returns undefined, one automatically swaps start/stop... truncates startIndex to max length of string & stuff

+# json thingy
+- use for of            // use it safely for arrays, strings... for Objects ---> use Object.entries
+- dont use for in